Veterans’ Health Check

 After you transition to civilian life, you can have a comprehensive health check with your general practitioner (GP).

 A Veteran Health Check is a comprehensive health assessment with your GP to help you better understand and optimise your health and wellbeing.
+It provides an opportunity to access early intervention care and appropriate referrals when you need it.

 It can help you: